ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 3. The client instance [requests access to subject information](#request).
 The request includes the RO's identifier in the [subject information request](#request-subject) `sub_ids` field, and the end user's identifier in the [user information field](#request-user) of the request.
+    The request includes no interaction start methods, since the end user is not expected to be the one interacting with the AS.
+The request does include the [push based interaction finish method](#request-interact-callback-push) to allow the AS to signal to the client instance when the interaction with the RO has concluded.

 4. The AS sees that the identifier for the end user and subject being requested are different.
     The AS determines that it can reach out to the RO asynchronously for approval.
 While it